kircherlab/CADD-SV/README.md

 ```

 Images are cached in `${XDG_CACHE_HOME:-$HOME/.cache}/caddsv/snakemake-singularity`
-by default. `caddsv get envs` downloads all four images before execution, which
+by default.
+In its default image mode, `caddsv get envs` downloads all four
-avoids simultaneous first-time pulls when multiple runs start in parallel.
-For
+images before execution, which avoids simultaneous first-time pulls when
+multiple runs start in parallel.
+For coordinate-only scoring,
-coordinate-only scoring, `--coordinate-based-only` omits the unused NT image.
+`--coordinate-based-only` omits the unused NT image.
+Existing images are reused
-Existing images are reused unless `--force-envs` is supplied.
+unless `--force-envs` is supplied.

 Apptainer or Singularity must be installed on every execution host.
 The
 `--use-apptainer` and `--use-singularity` flags are equivalent; use the former